hack3rs.ca network-security

 2. What Attackers Can Do with DNS Abuse

 Not every unusual DNS pattern is malicious.
-Software updates, cloud services, CDNs, and telemetry agents can produce noisy or high-volume DNS activity.
-Defenders need baselines and context to separate legitimate patterns from abuse.
+Software updates, telemetry agents, CDNs, and cloud services all produce noisy or high-volume DNS.
+Defenders need baselines and corroborating evidence to separate abuse from noise — a suspicious domain alone isn't enough to escalate.

 3. How Defenders Mitigate DNS Abuse Risk